motopress/bro-barbershop/README.md

 ![](https://img.shields.io/wordpress/theme/rating/bro-barbershop)
 ![](https://img.shields.io/wordpress/theme/last-updated/bro-barbershop)

-Exceptional [free WordPress appointment theme](https://wordpress.org/themes/bro-barbershop/) tailored for hair salons.
-Elevate the presentation of your hairdressing or barbershop venture with a touch of style.
-Craft an impressive portfolio showcasing your services, curate a high-concept blog, and enhance your online presence effortlessly.
-Seamlessly transform it into a versatile appointment booking theme suitable for various service businesses!
-Enjoy pre-styled Google Maps, captivating animations, video and image galleries, and more!
+Exceptional [free WordPress appointment theme](https://wordpress.org/themes/bro-barbershop/) tailored for hair salons, barbershops, nail technicians, tattoo masters, and other beauty professionals.
+Craft an impressive portfolio showcasing your services, curate a high-concept blog, and even accept bookings online with the automated appointment scheduling system.
+Use modern sliders, styled Google Maps, smooth animation effects, creative image galleries, and more awesome yet lightweight visuals - all with just one WordPress block theme for hair salons.

-This theme is equipped with the [MotoPress appointment booking plugin](https://wordpress.org/plugins/motopress-appointment-lite/), empowering you to effortlessly manage online bookings for your hairdressing salon.
-Revel in real-time availability calendars and automated appointment reminders.
+Thanks to the [MotoPress appointment booking plugin](https://wordpress.org/plugins/motopress-appointment-lite/) included, use this hairstyling salon WordPress theme to accept and manage online bookings with real-time availability calendars, automated appointment reminders, and full-scale appointments management theme dashboard.

 Personalize schedules for individual barbers, establish break and lunchtime slots, or lock out specific hours as needed.
-Whether selling hourly services or managing bookings across multiple locations, this professional WordPress hair salon theme consolidates it all into a cohesive and dynamic platform.
+Whether selling hourly services or managing bookings across multiple locations, this professional WordPress hair salon theme consolidates it all into a cohesive and dynamic platform for free!

 ## Available CLI commands
 Bro Barbershop comes packed with CLI commands tailored for WordPress theme development :